AjilaDarshan/AjilaDarshan/README.md

 🚀 I love the field of Data Analytics and always find a way to upgrade myself to the best of my abilities.
 I work on tools like Power BI, Tableau, SQL, Python etc. Also, have some knowledge about Microsoft Azure and AWS Services.

-💡 How I stand-out from others:
+💡 **How I Stand-Out from others:**\
-• Have domain knowledge in Digital Marketing, E-Commerce, Marketplace, Sales.
+• Have domain knowledge in Digital Marketing, E-Commerce, Marketplace, Sales.\
-• Experience with creating visualizations, building dashboards and clearly communicating compelling stories around data.
+• Experience with creating visualizations, building dashboards and clearly communicating compelling stories around data.\
-• Good understanding of database systems, data warehousing, ETL tools, data visualizations and reporting tools.
+• Good understanding of database systems, data warehousing, ETL tools, data visualizations and reporting tools.\
-• Proficiency in interpreting structured and unstructured data to solve business problems using data.
+• Proficiency in interpreting structured and unstructured data to solve business problems using data.\
 • Having solid interpersonal skills and multi-national work exposure with clients.

 🛠️ Additionally, I'm currently learning Next.js, React.js, Javascript skill at my free time to create optimized websites that captivate audiences and drive conversions.